Energy spectra in turbulent bubbly flows: Introduction

 \section{Introduction}

 Turbulent bubbly flow has important industrial applications such as in chemical industries and steel plants~\cite[]{DeckwerBook}.
 A fundamental understanding of the influence of bubbles on turbulence is crucial for better designs and optimal utilization of resources~\cite[]{magnaudet2000,ern2012}.
-The fundamental question we study in this work is: How do bubbles modify the turbulence? - i.e. what is their effect on the turbulent energy spectrum and liquid velocity fluctuations.
-The source of energy input in turbulent bubbly flows can have a contribution from both bubbles and some other external forcing (which affect the liquid fluctuations).
-Depending on this source of energy input, we can have various regimes in turbulent bubbly flows.
-The bubblance parameter ``b'' was introduced~(\cite{lance,judith}) to distinguish between the regimes of pseudo-turbulence (i.e. turbulence driven solely by bubbles rising in a quiescent fluid) and turbulence induced by liquid fluctuations alone.
-The bubblance parameter is defined as a ratio of the bubble-induced kinetic energy to the kinetic energy induced by the turbulent liquid alone without bubbles:
+In this work we investigate the effect of bubbles on properties such as velocity fluctuations and energy spectra of turbulent flows.
+In turbulent bubbly flows the energy input in the liquid comes from both the bubbles and from external forcing.
+Depending on this source of energy input we can distinguish different regimes.
+Various parameters have been used to characterize these regimes.
+One of these is the ``bubblance" b \cite[]{lance,judith} defined as,

 where, $\alpha$ is the bubble concentration (void fraction), $U_r$ is the bubble rise velocity in still water, and $u^{\prime}_0$ is the typical turbulent liquid fluctuation in the absence of bubbles.
-The extreme cases are b = 0 for single-phase turbulent flow (i.e. bubbles being absent in the flow) and b = $\infty$ for pseudo-turbulence.